Constructions of torsion-free countable, amenable, weakly mixing groups: Introduction

-In the study of amenable groups, an important role is assigned to the splitting of the class $AG$ of amenable groups into disjoint union of the class $EG$ of elementary amenable groups and of class $AG \setminus EG$ of non-elementary amenable groups.
-Another interesting subclass of $AG$ is class $SG$ of subexponentially amenable groups, which together with $EG$, $SG\setminus EG$ and $AG\setminus SG$ gives splitting of $AG$ into three subclasses.
-We provide examples of groups answering Question \ref{q1} that belongs to these classes.
+In the study of amenable groups, an important role is assigned to the splitting of the class $AG$ of amenable groups into the disjoint union of the class $EG$ of elementary amenable groups and the class $AG \smallsetminus EG$ of non-elementary amenable groups.
+A further splitting involves the class $SG$ of subexponentially amenable groups, so that $AG$ splits into three classes: $EG$, $SG \smallsetminus EG$ and $AG \smallsetminus SG$.
+We provide examples of groups answering Question \ref{q1} that belong to these classes.
 A group property stronger than to be torsion-free is the property to be orderable.
 We provide examples with various orderability properties.
-Unfortunately all our examples are infinitely generated, and it is interesting question if the answer to Bergelson question can be done within the class of finitely generated groups.
-Observe that a right orderable amenable group can not be finitely generated as it is indicable (can be mapped onto $\mathbb{Z}$) by the result of Morris \cite{Mo06}.
+Unfortunately all our examples are infinitely generated, and it would be interesting to answer Bergelson's question within the class of finitely generated groups.
+Such examples would not be right orderable since a nontrivial finitely generated right-orderable amenable groups can be mapped onto $\mathbb Z$ \cite{Mo06}.
 An interesting open question related to the above discussion is:

 \begin{question} Does there exist a finitely generated torsion-free, amenable, simple group? \end{question}